serrodcal-k8s/k8s-framework-comparison/employee-micronaut/README.md

-# hello-micronaut project
+# employee-micronaut project

 This project uses Micronaut, a modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications..

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .